Hike the Mountains to Sea Trail at Rolling View in Falls Lake

 Estimated Reading Time: 25 minutes

-Earlier this year, after months of COVID lockdowns and weeks of gloomy rainy local weather, I couldn’t stand it anymore!!
+A couple of years ago, after months and weeks of gloomy rainy or snowy local weather, I couldn’t stand it anymore!!

 All of my local trails had become rivers of mud, and greenways just don’t feed the soul like sunshine and a soft forest path.